MartinO55/pulsiTechTest/README.md

 Update: So we have hooked the frontend to the backend, and are displaying the data in the metawidget.
 However, we can't manipulate the internals of the genereated table - i.e. I have been trying to add a button to each row of the table inline, but without success

+Update: Gave up on the button thing, I just don't think its possible without a really deep dive into metawidget, and I don't have time to figure it out. instead, I cheated and added all the buttons to the top row and moved them around with css.
+Otherwise the current issue is the lack of time to go back and do a refactor to hook everything up to the CRUD - I need to rewrite the frontend to do that

 ## Tech Stack

 - HTML